wei-zhong90/scp-workaround-terraform/README.md

 This script is for demo only and since it is quite a bizard solution so it will not be maintained by any one.
 So do not use it for any production system.

 In my own test, I discovered that it seems cloudtrail would need some minutes to take effect.
-Therefore, once the deployment is done, users need to wait for about one minute to test the script.
+Therefore, once the deployment is done, users need to wait for about three minute to have the cloudtrail being in effect.
+In addition, when there are new IAM resource getting created, it also takes about half an minute for the cloudtrail to collect the event and invoke the lambda.
+So be patient with this solution .....